KacemAbdelbaki/Bit-Packing/README.md

 ### Compilation

-Compile all Java files in the project:
+Compile all Java files and output the `.class` files to an `out` directory:

 ```bash
 javac -cp path/to/jol-core.jar src/*.java src/compression/*.java